Today's Articles

 From Atlanta, he was the eldest son of Martin Luther King Sr., a Baptist minister, and Alberta Williams King.
 King entered Morehouse College at 15.
 He graduated with a degree in sociology in 1948 and went to Boston University to earn a doctoral degree in systematic theology.

-On June 18, 1953, 16 months after they met, Coretta Scott and Martin Luther King were married by his father on the lawn of Coretta’s parent’s home in Marion, Alabama.
+On June 18, 1953, 16 months after meeting, Coretta Scott and Martin Luther King were married by his father on the lawn of Coretta’s parent’s home in Marion, Alabama.

 King’s education exposed him to conditions that related Christian theology to the struggles of oppressed peoples.
 His first ministry was in Montgomery, Alabama.
-He was the Montgomery Improvement Association president, which directed the Montgomery Bus Boycott.
+He was president of the Montgomery Improvement Association, which directed the Montgomery Bus Boycott.

 This took King to Memphis, Tennessee, to support striking Black garbage workers in the spring of 1968.
 He was assassinated in Memphis on April 4 after being shot by James Earl Ray.
 After his death, Dr. Martin Luther King Jr. came to represent Black courage and achievement, high moral leadership, and the ability of any American to address and overcome racial divisions.

-During the less than 13 years of Dr. King, Jr.’s leadership of the modern American Civil Rights Movement, from December 1955 until April 4, 1968, African Americans achieved more genuine progress toward racial equality in America than the previous 350 years had produced.
+During Dr. King, Jr.'s less than 13 years of leadership of the modern American Civil Rights Movement, from December 1955 until April 4, 1968, African Americans achieved more genuine progress toward racial equality in America than the previous 350 years had produced.

 Reference: